Thursday, March 31, 2022

 Though his entire oeuvre was more than a bit bent by his joyless outlook on life, his natural affinity for the grotesque, and his utter lack of attention to filmic detail, this Luddite tale of an obese scientist turned into a ravening atomic Beast survives as his weirdest anti-achievement. - Alfred Eaker, 366 Movies.

 We end the film with the the wife wandering alone and forgotten around in the scrub; the two boys are rescued in long shot with the 'officers.'
 Dad is still wandering with the 'neighbor.'
 The night, like life, crawls onward.
-Mom is still there, somewhere presumably.
-As Jeff dies, a fearless young jackrabbit comes up and start trying to get at whatever snack the dying Tor has in his shirt pocket.
-Gingerly, with the gracefulness of a tender giant, his meaty hand pets the rabbit and then he is dead.
+Mom and kids are reunited by the cops but we see that only as some far off shadows.
+Francis isn't interested in that --his camera is up close as Jeff dies.
+Then the most curious thing: a fearless young jackrabbit comes up and start trying to get at whatever snack the dying Tor has in his shirt pocket.
+Gingerly, with the gracefulness of a tender giant, his meaty hand pets the rabbit, kisses it and then he is dead.
 This is life in Yucca Flats.
 No mercy for the loser.
-The cops and kids don't even think to put a blanket over him to keep the coyotes off the carcass.
-Off they wander, perhaps to get a look at those pigs or flying saucers.
+The cops and kids don't even think to put a blanket over him.
+Off they wander, the wheels won't wait.
+They can always find the corpse again tomorrow, one guesses, just by watching for the vultures.

-But these are the rewards to the few who made it to the end, those who used their stupefied bemusement to transcend rather than doze off.
+These are the rewards to the few who made it to the end, those who used their stupefied bemusement to transcend reality, or those who just dozed off somewhere along the way.
 Or both.
-The beauty of the Coleman Francis' opus, is that you can do it all.
+The beauty of the Coleman Francis' opus, is that you can do it all, while not doing a damn thing other than watching the wheel spin endlessly... until all is calm, and all is dark.

 NOTES: